A koala hospital? It’s part of an Australian volunteer koala care project to save Australia’s favourite marsupial.

 So, a couple of years later, when an animal was subsequently spotted not looking very well and brought in for treatment, the hospital could identify him as one that had been in previously and could check his history.

-If you're interested in volunteering at the Koala hospital here's local volunteer work information and instructions on how to apply online, or download an application form to join its volunteer vacations program.
+If you’re interested in volunteering at the Koala hospital here’s volunteer work information and instructions on how to apply online, or download an application form to help with koala care in Australia.